 The Bottom Line – Does Relacore Work?

 Alright, is now the time to run out the door for Relacore?
-We like that there are some dieters who like the product and the business has been around for years, but we have concerns about supporting a supplement that is not clinically proven to be better than the competition.
-Another concern we had is the class action lawsuit filed against this company for false weight-loss claims.
-This suit was active from the year 2000 to 2015.
-Moreover, many customers have complained of side effects from these diet pills.
+We like that the business has been around for years and that it contains a few natural ingredients, but we have concerns about supporting a supplement that is not clinically proven to promote weight-loss.
+Moreover, many customers have complained of side effects and lack of results.

 Among the best products we’ve seen in 2016 is one called Leptigen.
 It contains a proprietary blend of four ingredients, which were proven in published clinical studies to increase fat loss and ignite metabolism.
 We can’t find any user complaints of harmful side effects and dieter feedback posted online reveals people are seeing outstanding results.